theerayutbo/StaffAgents/README.md

 print(decision)
 ```

 > The default configuration uses yfinance for stock price and technical data, combines Google search with LLM synthesis for fundamental and news analysis, and falls back to Alpha Vantage only when finance-specific answers are requested.
 For production use or if you encounter rate limits, consider upgrading to [Alpha Vantage Premium](https://www.alphavantage.co/premium/) for more stable and reliable data access.
 For offline experimentation, there's a local data vendor option that uses our **Tauric TradingDB**, a curated dataset for backtesting, though this is still in development.
 We're currently refining this dataset and plan to release it soon alongside our upcoming projects.
-Stay tuned!
+Stay tuned\!

 You can view the full list of configurations in `staffagents/default_config.py`.

 ## Contributing

-We welcome contributions from the community!
-Whether it's fixing a bug, improving documentation, or suggesting a new feature, your input helps make this project better.
-If you are interested in this line of research, please consider joining our open-source financial AI research community [Tauric Research](https://tauric.ai/).
+This project I get inspiration from the projecy of the open-source financial AI research community [Tauric Research](https://tauric.ai/).

 ## Citation

-Please reference our work if you find *StaffAgents* provides you with some help :)
+This project is inspired by and builds upon the framework presented in the original **tradingagents** paper.
+If you find the code in this repository helpful, please cite the original authors' work:

 ```
-@misc{xiao2025staffagentsmultiagentsllmorganizational,
+@misc{xiao2025tradingagentsmultiagentsllmfinancial,
-      title={StaffAgents: Multi-Agents LLM Organizational Intelligence Framework},
+      title={TradingAgents: Multi-Agents LLM Financial Trading Framework},
       author={Yijia Xiao and Edward Sun and Di Luo and Wei Wang}, year={2025},
       eprint={2412.20138},